 Liz Thomson is a London-based journalist who has contributed articles and interviews to newspapers and magazines around the world.
 A contributor to The New Grove Dictionary of Music & Musicians, she is the co-editor (with David Gutman) of quasi-academic studies of John Lennon, Bob Dylan and David Bowie, and the author of a forty-year celebration of Chickenshed, the uniquely inclusive theatre company.
 She has lectured at Liverpool University’s Institute of Popular Music, Kingston University, University College London and Oxford Brookes, and has been a Visiting Fellow of the Open University Sixties Research Group.
 An occasional broadcaster, she has conducted live interviews with authors on platforms at literary festivals from Dartington to Dubai and points in between.
 Liz is currently a contributing editor to TheArtsDesk.com.
 Her biography of Joan Baez, The Last Leaf, will be published internationally in October 2020.

-The Village Trip, a new annual festival celebrating the history and heritage of New York’s Greenwich Village, launches on September 27, 2018.
-The four-day event features music, poetry, drama and photography and includes Bringing It All Back Home to Washington Square, a concert in the Park honoring the rich musical legacy of the Village, was headlined by Suzanne Vega.
-The legendary David Amram is the festival’s Artist-in-Residence.
+The Village Trip, a new annual festival celebrating the history and heritage of New York’s Greenwich Village, was launched in 2018.
+The four-day event featured music, poetry, drama and photography and includes Bringing It All Back Home to Washington Square, a concert in the Park honoring the rich musical legacy of the Village, was headlined by Suzanne Vega.
+The legendary David Amram was the festival’s Artist-in-Residence.